-- ✓ Female household members are usually solely responsible for maintenance and care- related tasks apart from house repair tasks. - ✓ House repair tasks in households are predominantly handled by either male members or external help, with approximately 50% relying exclusively on external assistance for major house repairs, and around 23% utilizing hired help specifically for minor house repairs. - ✓ Tasks related to care of children and elderly people are also equally shared among male and female household members in around 17% of households.
+- ✓ Female household members are usually solely responsible for maintenance and care- related tasks apart from house repair tasks. - ✓ House repair tasks are primarily performed by male members, with around 3-26% of households using only external help for these tasks. - ✓ Tasks related to care of children, elderly and ill family members are also equally shared among male and female household members in around 3-24% of households.